ujh/ujh.github.io/source/cv/index.markdown

 * I speak English, German (first language), Greek, French, and Swedish
 * I use Macs to develop, but of course deployments happen on Linux so I have good knowledge of that, too.
 Windows not so much.

+## Community

+I started the Ruby User Group in Munich, Germany in 2007 and I'm currently in the process of starting the [Grenoble Ruby User Group](http://grenoblerb.fr).

 ## Open Source

 ### HouseBot